Professional Staff &

 Lori Schulman Yadin

 Lori is a Human Advocate who deeply believes that healthy relationships support healthy lives and communities.
-A seasoned Retreat Facilitator, Experiential Educator, Writer and Coach Practitioner who has internalized her learning of thirty years of experience with individuals, teams and organizations to inform methodologies that support: achieving human potential, reaching personal and professional goals, maintaining clear vision in line with values necessary for sustained success and living a contented life.
+A seasoned Retreat Facilitator, Experiential Educator, Writer and Coach Practitioner who has internalized her learning of forty years of experience with individuals, teams and organizations to inform methodologies that support: achieving human potential, reaching personal and professional goals, maintaining clear vision in line with values necessary for sustained success and living a contented life.
 Her work and experience has taught her the great value of Creating Safe Space, the focus of her practice and life.
 Lori has a creative spirit, love for the natural world and her family.
 In her free time she enjoys visits with her young adult sons , daughters, and grandchildren, designing home and garden, kayaking, reading and writing.
-She spends her year between the Delaware Shore and Blue Hill, Maine.
-Contact Lori:
+A native of the Washington, DC area she now resides in Savannah, Georgia.
+Contact Lori: Director@CreateSafeSpace.org

 Case Western Reserve University, Weatherhead School of Management, Executive Coaching Certification